 Tension existed between the European Creoles concentrated in the French Quarter and the new American residents.
 As a result, the Americans settled across Canal Street in what was known then as the American Sector, known today as The Central Business District.
 The two factions skirmished often, and the Canal Street median became a neutral area where the two groups could come together to do business without invading the other's territory.
 Ever since, all city medians have been called neutral grounds.

 And the Haitian Revolution of 1804 meant that for years to come thousands of Afro-Caribbean descent would come to call New Orleans home.
 These immigrants further diversified the population of New Orleans and made colorful contributions to the city's culture.

-The war of 1812 began, and culminated in the Battle of New Orleans three years later.
+The war of 1812 culminated in the Battle of New Orleans three years after the war began.
 In January of 1815, 8,000 British troops were poised to attack and overtake the City of New Orleans.
 The American forces lead by General Andrew Jackson were grossly outnumbered.
-And due to the circumstances an unusual union formed - the notorious pirate Jean Lafitte and his men joined the American forces to defend New Orleans.
-On January 8, a polyglot band of 4,000 militia, frontiersmen, former Haitian slaves, and Lafitte's pirates defeated the British at the Chalmette battlefield, just a few miles east of the French Quarter.
+Due to the circumstances an unusual union formed - the notorious pirate Jean Lafitte and his men joined the American forces to defend New Orleans.
+On January 8, a polyglot band of 4,000 militia, frontiersmen, former Haitian slaves and Lafitte's pirates defeated the British at Chalmette Battlefield, just a few miles east of the French Quarter.
 The battlefield remains a place worthy of a visit.